-The COVID-19 pandemic has brought additional stress and anxiety for many Americans.
-Given the struggles of the past year, Stetson's Student Counseling Services wanted to do something special this year to encourage kindness at Stetson during Random Acts of Kindness Week, Feb.
-14-20.
+The COVID-19 pandemic brought additional stress and anxiety for many Americans.
+Given the struggles of the past few years, Stetson's Student Counseling Services wanted to do something special to encourage kindness at Stetson during Random Acts of Kindness Week, Feb.
+14th-20th 2021.

-To try to help, the counseling center connected with Nora Huth, assistant director of Student Employment, and other partners on campus.
-With Huth coordinating, the group developed a special motto for the week: “Our KIND of Stetson with one goal: to make KINDness contagious across the university.”
+To try to help, the counseling center connected with Nora Lewis, assistant director of Student Employment, and other partners on campus.
+With Lewis coordinating, the group developed a special motto for the week: “Our KIND of Stetson with one goal: to make KINDness contagious across the university.”

 "Studies have shown that as little as one act of KINDness a day can reduce your stress, anxiety and depression," said Leigh A. Baker, PhD, a licensed psychologist and director of Stetson's Student Counseling Services.
 "Both you and the person you’ve helped experience a sense of calm, connection and well-being related to the release of hormones."

 "The key is in cultivating a daily practice of KINDness to feel better, help others and positively impact the community," Baker added.

 Stetson senior Colleen Elizabeth McCarthy helped organize the activities and also applied to start a student group to promote KINDness on campus.
 She said she learned about the power of KINDness as an eighth-grader growing up in Newtown, Connecticut.
 The nonprofit group, Ben's Bells, came to town after 20 first graders and six educators were killed at Sandy Hook Elementary School in 2012.